-A failure to eject, sometimes called a stovepipe, means the case has not come out of the chamber after the guns fires.
+A failure to eject, sometimes called a stovepipe, means the case has not come out of the chamber after the gun fires.

 A slamfire is when a new round loads into the chamber and the bolt return causes the firing pin to hit the primer hard enough to cause the round to fire without the trigger engaged.

 What is the worst malfunction you have encountered?
-Tell us in the comments section.
+Tell us in the comments section below.

 Editor’s note: this post was originally published in November 2012.
 It has been completely updated and revamped for clarity and accuracy.